 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability is measured by comparing the carrying amount to the future net undiscounted cash flows which the assets are expected to generate.
 If the total of the undiscounted future cash flows is less than the carrying amount of the assets, an impairment loss is recognized for the amount by which the carrying amount of the assets exceeds its fair value.
-For the years ended December 31, 2023 and 2022, the Company did not recognize an impairment loss on its long-lived assets.
+For the year ended December 31, 2024 the Company recognized an impairment loss of \$2.2 million on the right-of-use asset and the leasehold improvements.
+The Company did not recognize an impairment loss on its long-lived assets for the years ended December 31, 2023 and 2022.